linzhi2013/MitoZ/README.md

 The read length should be >= 71bp (PE71).
 Typically, I use data of PE100 or PE150 sequencing.

 The length of read1 and read2 must be equal.
-You should trim your data (e.g. use the option `--keep_region` in `filter` function of MitoZ.py) before running MitoZ.py.
+You should trim your data (e.g. use the option `--keep_region` in `filter` function of MitoZ) before running MitoZ.

 The insert size of pair-end library should be small insert size (<1000 bp).
 I do not recommend to use data of large insert size (>1000bp, mate-pair library), because this kind of data usually is not good as small insert size data.

 About 3G base pair (bp) is enough for mitochondrial genome assembly.

 #### Fasta file
-When you annotate a mitogenome sequence(s) stored in fasta file, the sequence id can not be too long, or MitoZ.py will fail.
-This is for some limitation in BioPython that MitoZ.py invokes.
+When you annotate a mitogenome sequence(s) stored in fasta file, the sequence id can not be too long, or MitoZ will fail.
+This is for some limitation in BioPython that MitoZ invokes.

 #### Genetic code
-It is important to set a correct genetic code for MitoZ.py (`--genetic_code` option).
+It is important to set a correct genetic code for MitoZ (`--genetic_code` option).
 Usually, arthropods use the invertebrate mitochondrial code (`--genetic_code 5`), and mammals use the vertebrate mitochondrial code (`--genetic_code 2`).Please refer to https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi for more details.

-MitoZ.py use the genetic code for annotating the Protein coding genes (PCGs) of mitochondrial genome.
+MitoZ use the genetic code for annotating the Protein coding genes (PCGs) of mitochondrial genome.

 #### Taxa group
-It is also important to set a correct taxa group for MitoZ.py (`--clade` option).
+It is also important to set a correct taxa group for MitoZ (`--clade` option).

-MitoZ.py use the `--clade` option to choose corresponding database (HMM modules, CM modules, protein reference sequences).
+MitoZ use the `--clade` option to choose corresponding database (HMM modules, CM modules, protein reference sequences).

 ### 1 all